ovh/cds/docs/content/docs/concepts/workflow/hooks/git-repo-webhook.md

 * add a Repository Webhook on the root pipeline, this pipeline have the application linked in the [context]({{< relref "/docs/concepts/workflow/pipeline-context.md" >}})

 GitHub / Bitbucket / GitLab are supported by CDS.

+> When you add a repository webhook it will also automatically delete your runs which are linked to a deleted branch (24h after branch deletion).